SOLUTIONS FOR YOU AND YOUR FAMILY

 This is one of the things we do best.

-My approach is solution focused so that you are helped to understand your concerns and then to
+My approach is solution focused so that we clearly understand your concerns

-Goals for change are developed and where appropriate, homework assignments are suggested to assist couples to try out new and more effective solutions.
+Goals for change are developed and where appropriate, homework assignments are suggested to assist individuals, couples and families to try out new and more effective solutions.
 Advice, feedback and practical suggestions by the counsellor give you an objective and professional perspective on their concerns.

 WE WOULD LOVE TO HEAR FROM YOU